 - Consider taking erectile dysfunction medication for men.
 As for women, Cymbalta and Wellbutrin may be used in combination to counter SSRI-induced sexual dysfunction.
 However, these drugs should be used under close medical supervision.

-- Consult your sexual partner on a possible solution that will be beneficial for both the patient’s mental health, as well as their sexual lives.
+Consult your sexual partner on a possible solution that will be beneficial for both the patient’s mental health and their sexual lives.

 The Other Side Of Sex Drive Problems